201 East 25th Street (The Peter James)

 What to know if you’re buying

 This is a board-governed post-war cooperative — but one of the more flexible ones, which is a large part of its appeal.
 Budget for a board package and interview, and confirm the current financing cap, sublet policy, and any flip tax early, since these terms shape both your purchase and your future exit.
-For buyers who value co-op flexibility — the ability to hold as a pied-à-terre, sublet, or co-purchase — this building is unusually accommodating.
+For buyers who value co-op flexibility — the ability to hold as a pied-à-terre, sublet, or co-purchase — this building is accommodating.

 Make floor, exposure, and condition the center of your diligence.
 The higher-floor homes with open skyline outlooks are the building's premium inventory; confirm a given apartment's exposure, layout, and renovation state, and weigh the full-service amenity set — doorman, garage, roof deck, central A/C — against your needs.
 For a buyer who wants a flexible, well-run full-service co-op on the Gramercy / Kips Bay border, this is a strong option.